snow-hai/Libadwaita-KDE/README.md

 # Libadwaita KDE
+**This project is currently inactive.
+Its unclear if/when i will pick it up again.
+If you want to add missing colorschemes/correct existing things youre very much welcome to.**

 A attempt at porting the Libadwaita look to KDE/Qt.
 This is a work in progress, install scripts, and further things will be added in the future.
 A SDDM theme isnt planed anymore, just use GDM.